This post takes you to the South Island of New Zealand. We are touring the island with a campervan and now driving from Queenstown to Mount Cook.

 Driving from Queenstown to Mount Cook: Wanaka

-The Cardrona Valley Road brings you down to Wanaka at the southern end of a lake with the same name.
-Wanaka is one of the most popular holiday spots in New Zealand and people come here for hiking and water activities in the summer and for skiing in the winter.
+Wanaka is one of the most popular holiday spots in New Zealand, and people come here for hiking and water activities in the summer and for skiing in the winter.
 There are many skiing resorts, not just Cardrona that we already saw.

 Glendhu Bay

-Road to Glendhu Bay
+Road from Wanaka to Glendhu Bay

 Queenstown to Mount Cook: Lake Wanaka